Here and Now

 paying attention to detail

-we agree to never talk about that again
+we agreed to never talk about that ever again

 some of us never return